Reproduction in Plants

 Caused by a Herpes Simplex Virus with ulcerating blisters occurring on the genitals or anal area.
 May be spread to the mouth.

-- Painful blisters itch, redden the skin, form into groups and ulcerate.
+- Many people feel fatigued, and have a fever. - Painful blisters itch, redden the skin, form into groups and ulcerate. - Ulcers crust and may heal with scarring |

-- The virus hides in nerve endings and reoccurs
+Complications: - The virus hides in nerve endings and reoccurs Treatment: - Yes (Acyclovir - no cure) Cure - No |

-3. GONORRHEA Info
+3. GONORRHEA

 Caused by bacteria that commonly infects the genitals, anus and throat.